DIT112-V21/group-10/README.md

 ## Table of Contents
 1. What did we make?
 2. Why did we make?
 What problem was solved?
 3. How did we make?
-What kind of technology we used?
+What kind of technology and resources we used?
 4. Demo Video
-5. Architecture
-6. Resources Used
-7. Game Tutorial for Users
+5. Game Tutorial for Users
-8. "Get Started" Guide for Developers
+6. "Get Started" Guide for Developers
-9. Project Team
+7. Development Team

 ## What did we make?
 - TANK - Total Annihilation Not Komplete